timbeaudet/knowledge_base/platforms/linux.md

 ```
 #
-# Config file for sSMTP sendmail
+# Config file for SSMTP sendmail
 #
 # The person who gets all mail for userids < 1000
 # Make this empty to disable rewriting.